-“Know that the Eternal is God.
+“Know that Hashem is God.
 He created us and we are His — His people, and the sheep of His pasture.”
 (Psalm 100:3)

-The first step toward serving God in joy is to recognize God’s infinite greatness, a grandeur that transcends all boundaries and limits.
-No law of nature can restrain the abundance of God’s kindness from spreading in the world.
+The first step in serving God in joy is to recognize God’s infinite greatness.
+This is a boundless greatness that transcends all boundaries and limits.
+No law of nature can hold back the abundant shefa of God’s kindness from spreading in the world.

-Along with this recognition, we must be aware of our deep inner connection to God.
-Despite His incomparable loftiness, God relates to His creations with boundless care and concern.
+Together with this recognition, we need to be aware of our deep inner connection to God.
+Despite His incomparable loftiness, God relates to His creations with endless care and concern.

-The verse uses the Tetragrammaton, the ineffable name for God.
-This name indicates His eternal holiness, beyond limitations of time and place.
-However, recognition of God’s transcendent nature could cause one to mistakenly wonder: how can mortal man, so deeply immersed in ignorance and impurity, be connected to such incomparable holiness?
+The psalmist uses the holiest Divine Name, the Tetragrammaton.
+This sacred name indicates God’s eternal holiness, a holiness that is beyond the boundaries of time and place.
+Awareness of God’s transcendent nature, however, makes one wonder: how could creatures like ourselves, sunk in the morass of ignorance and impurity, be connected to such incomparable holiness?

-Therefore we stress “The Eternal is God [Elokim].”
-Despite His infinite transcendence, beyond human thought and understanding, He is nonetheless Elokim — God Who established the laws of nature and governs the universe.
+Therefore, the psalmist declares: “Hashem is God (Elokim)!”
+Despite His infinite transcendence, beyond human thought and understanding, He is nonetheless Elokim — the One Who established the laws of nature and Who governs the universe.
 God relates to His finite creatures with great love and care.

 “He created us.”
-It is not difficult to understand that creation ex nihilo logically requires a Creator.
-But a flawed spiritual perception can lead one to erroneously distinguish between one-time creation and an ongoing, continual creation.
-If we are unaware of God’s continual perpetuation of the universe, we will lack appreciation for our constant dependence on God’s kindness and our ongoing connection with Him.
-This unawareness will certainly dilute our joy in serving God.
+It is not difficult to realize that creation ex nihilo logically requires a Creator.
+But a flawed perception could lead one to only consider a one-time creation — and not an ongoing, continual creation.
+If we are unaware of God’s continual perpetuation of the universe, we will lack appreciation for our constant dependence on God’s kindness and our ongoing connection with God.
+This faulty perception will certainly dilute our gratitude and joy in serving God.

 (Adapted from Olat Re’iyah vol. I, pp. 221-222)